Attano/l4d2-tourney-rules/rules_EQLeague.md

 - Swamp Fever
 - Hard Rain
 - The Parish
-- No Mercy
 - Death Toll
 - Dead Air
 - Blood Harvest
 - Detour Ahead
-- Haunted Forest
-- Open Road

 All listed custom campaigns can be downloaded [here.](http://31.186.250.11/addons/)

 ######2.3.2 Finales
-Finales are optional; it is the choice of the home team to decide if finales are played.
-The only exception to this rule is on custom campaigns and Dead Center where it is mandatory to play finales.
+All finales must be played with no exceptions.

 ##Section 3: Team registration

 #####3.1 Registration
-Teams may register by signing up [here.](http://steamcommunity.com/groups/eqcup2/discussions/0/540736965908236393/)
+Teams may register by signing up [here.]()

 #####3.2 Double registration
-Competitors may be registered for only one team in the league.
-A competitor who drops from a roster must explain to the league directors why they have left the team and wish to play for a different one.
+Competitors may be registered for only one team in the tournament.
+A competitor who drops from a roster must explain to the tournamnt directors why they have left the team and wish to play for a different one.
 The player must gain admin approval and be aiming for a team with less than the maximum limit of 6 players, before being cleared to join a new team.

 ##Section 4: Servers
 Game servers will be selected according to the following criteria:

 #####4.1 Hosting
-Servers must be chosen from the official server list.
+Servers must be chosen where any duty tournament director has access to spectate matches.

 #####4.2 Configuration
-The server will have an up-to-date and working installation of the EQ 2.2 configuration and plugins.
+The server will have an up-to-date and working installation of the EQ 3.0c configuration and plugins.

 #####4.3 Web-cast support
 Servers will have enough slots for a minimum of one cameraman, one caster, a cup admin and/or a server admin if one can be present.
 Support for the spechud addon is highly desirable.

 #####4.4 Tickrate
-Servers with tickrates ranging from 30-100 are allowed.
+Servers with tickrates ranging from 30-100 are allowed, preferably 100 tick as there is less latency and higher updaterate, making international competition a better experience.

 #####4.5 DOS protection
-Servers with [DoS Protection](https://github.com/SirPlease/IPTables) are preferred.
+Servers with DoS Protection are preferred.

 #####4.6 Continental and international draws

 #####4.6.1 Neutral Matches
-Continental matches (EU vs EU, NA vs NA, etc) will be played on their respective home servers.
+Domestic matches (EU vs EU, NA vs NA, etc) will be played on their respective home servers.
 International matches will be played on the most neutral server possible for both teams - the servers that offer the least amount of ping disparity between the two teams.

-#####4.6.2 PCP
-PCP = Ping Compensation Points - it's a system that further balances neutral games by recognising that one team is disadvantaged more than the other in terms of collective latency and thus compensates a team which would normally be faced with an uphill struggle and fighting a losing battle if it were playing a team of equal calibre with the palpable home advantage.

-In international matches, one player from either team must go to console and type ping and then either take a screenshot, or copy-paste the information to a league admin.
-Note that the ping values displayed on the TAB menu are NOT the figures used for determining the true latency readings of each player and thus they are not valid when it comes to calculating PCP.

-PCP will also be mandatory for a few continental matches but only if the ping disparity is great enough to justify it - if 3 players have yellow pings or 2 players have a minimum of one red and one yellow ping when the opposing team is comprised of at least 3 players with green ping, then PCP must be taken into account.

-#####4.6.3 PCP Calculation
-If there are no league admins available to help calculate the PCP bonus, then any player who takes the screenshot can do it.
-The basic formula for it is this followed by an example of how to determine the exact values:

-(Total Latency of Away Team - Total Latency of Home Team) x Total Campaign Value = PCP

-Away Team has players with: 150 ms, 123 ms, 101 ms and 136 ms = 510 ms of Total Latency Home Team has players with: 66 ms, 59 ms, 50 ms and 45 ms = 220 ms of Total Latency

-Now, 510 - 220 = 290 ms difference.
-290 is this example's value of the first part of the formula.
-In order to determine the Total Campaign Value, we must equate the value of the ms difference to 1 so that we get a fair and accurate base for a campaign multiplier.
-Then, we equate the custom map distance of each individual map in a campaign to its decimal value (for example, a map of 500 distance points = 0.5 on the Total Campaign Value).
-This way, the system works regardless of whether teams choose to play finales or not.
-Let's pick Hard Rain as an example while taking the optional finale into consideration:

-Base multiplier of 1 + (Map 1) 0.4 + (Map 2) 0.6 + (Map 3) 0.6 + (Map 4) 0.4 [+ (Map 5) 0.6] = 3 [3.6]

-Now that we have the Total Campaign Value, we can complete the formula and work out what the PCP should be.
-So here goes the final formula:

-(510 - 220) x 3 = 870 PCP - with the finale included, 290 x 3.6 = 1044 PCP

-#####4.6.4 Ping Spikes
-If a player is experiencing higher latency that is neither expected nor indicative of the connection from their location to the designated server, then both teams must wait until it has settled down before typing 'ping' in console and then starting the match.
-If the ping does not settle down but the team still wishes to continue fielding the player with the legitimately troublesome connection, their latency will be calculated to be the average of the other members of the team in order to proceed with PCP.

-#####4.6.5 PCP Exploitation
-If the admins suspect that any player or team is deliberately raising their latency artifically for the sole purpose of exploiting the PCP system to score extra compensation points that they are not entitled to, then the violation of this rule will constitute as an act of cheating and will be severely punished according to how the league directors deem fit.
-The penalty can range from match bans or league bans for individual players, or the outright disqualification of an entire team if there are multiple offenders deemed guilty of breaking this rule.

-#####4.6.6 Allocated servers
+#####4.6.2 Allocated servers
-Note: this table is still subject to change based on any further server testing carried out.
+Note: this table is still subject to change based on any further server testing carried out and does not take into account Rule 4.6.3 below which is reserved for exceptional circumstances.

 Region | Europe | Russia | North America | South America | Japan | Asia | Oceania
 --- | --- | --- | --- | --- | --- | --- | ---